3 Beautiful Waterfalls in Luang Prabang, Laos

 Kuang Si waterfalls in Luang Prabang, Laos

 While many people only explore the main waterfall, there is much more to discover in the park.
-To the left of the main waterfall, a hiking trail starts, which leads you to the top of the waterfall.
+On the left side of the falls, a hiking trail starts, which leads you to the top of the waterfall.

-From the top, you have a wonderful view of the surrounding forest.
-Furthermore, there is a small resting area where you can buy a drink and you can enjoy a 20-minute boat trip to the source of the Kuang Si Falls for only 10 000 kips.
+At the top of the falls, you have a wonderful view of the surrounding forest.
+Furthermore, there is a small bar and a quiet swimming area with rope swing.
+You can also enjoy a 20-minute boat trip to the source of the waterfall for only 20,000 kips per person.

 In addition to the stunning waterfalls, the Kuang Si Waterfalls area is also home to a rescue center for Asiatic Black Bears.
-The center provides a safe and natural environment for bears rescued from illegal wildlife trade and other harmful practices, like bear bile farming.
+The bear rescue centre provides a safe and natural environment for bears rescued from illegal wildlife trades and other harmful practices like bear bile farming.

-The Kuang Si Falls are open every day from 8 A.M. to 5.30 PM. and the entrance fee is 25 000 kips.
+The Kuang Si Falls are open every day from 8 A.M. to 5.30 PM. and the entrance fee is 60 000 kips.
+There is also a butterfly park nearby that you can visit for $5/person.

-Read my comprehensive guide to the Kuang Si Waterfalls to learn more about how to get there, what to bring, and where to stay near the Kuang Si waterfalls.
+Read my comprehensive guide to the Kuang Si Waterfalls to learn more about how to get there by tuk tuk or motorbike, what to bring with you to this beautiful place, and where to stay near this natural wonder.

 Tat Sae waterfalls